Max Kless

 That patchiness matters.
 Brains learn from reward schedules.

 Variable ratio reinforcement is payoff after an unpredictable number of responses; it produces high, steady response rates resistant to extinction 5 .
-The organism keeps going because the next response could be the one that pays.
+The organism keeps going because the next response can be the one that pays.

 Scrolling is the response.
 The occasional hit is the reward.